Vaa3D/vaa3d_tools/hackathon/mBrainAligner/doc/3D_U-Net.md

-3D U-Net (https://arxiv.org/abs/1606.06650) is adopted to buid a segmentation network and generate segmentations for several critical brain regions, which can be used in later steps of local registration.
+3D U-Net (https://arxiv.org/abs/1606.06650) is adopted to buid a segmentation network and generate segmentation probability maps for several critical brain regions, which can be used in later steps of local registration.

 # Dependencies
 To run the training and inference scripts, several dependencies are required to be installed.